CleverRaven/Cataclysm-DDA/doc/NPCs.md

 `"u_val": "owed"` | Owed money to the NPC you're talking to.
 `"u_val": "sold"` | Amount sold to the NPC you're talking to.
 `"u_val": "hp"` | Amount of hp.
 If `bodypart` is provided it will be for that part otherwise it will be the sum of all parts.
-`"u_val": "hp_max"` | Max amount of hp.
-If `bodypart` is provided it will be for that part otherwise it will be the sum of all parts.
-Can be read but not written to.
 `"u_val": "warmth"` | Amount of warmth in a given bodypart.  `bodypart` is the id of the part to use.
 `"u_val": "effect_intensity"` | Intensity of an effect.  `effect` is the id of the effect to test and `bodypart` is optionally the body part to look at.
 If the effect is not present a -1 is returned.
 `"u_val": "pos_x"` | Player character x coordinate. "pos_y" and "pos_z" also works as expected.